Henry VIII: Annulment from Catherine

 Other missions concentrated on arranging an ecclesiastical court to meet in England, with a representative from Clement VII.
 Although Clement agreed to the creation of such a court, he never had any intention of empowering his legate, Lorenzo Campeggio, to decide in Henry's favour.
 This bias was perhaps the result of pressure from Emperor Charles V, but it is not clear how far this influenced either Campeggio or the Pope.
 After less than two months of hearing evidence, Clement called the case back to Rome in July 1529, from which it was clear that it would never re-emerge.
 With the chance for an annulment lost, Cardinal Wolsey bore the blame.
 He was charged with praemunire in October 1529, and his fall from grace was "sudden and total".
 Briefly reconciled with Henry (and officially pardoned) in the first half of 1530, he was charged once more in November 1530, this time for treason, but died while awaiting trial.
 After a short period in which Henry took government upon his own shoulders, Thomas More took on the role of Lord Chancellor and chief minister.
 Intelligent and able, but a devout Catholic and opponent of the annulment, More initially cooperated with the King's new policy, denouncing Wolsey in Parliament.

 A year later, Catherine was banished from court, and her rooms were given to Anne Boleyn.
 Anne was an unusually educated and intellectual woman for her time and was keenly absorbed and engaged with the ideas of the Protestant Reformers, but the extent to which she herself was a committed Protestant is much debated.
-When Archbishop of Canterbury William Warham died, Anne's influence and the need to find a trustworthy supporter of the annulment had Thomas Cranmer appointed to the vacant position.
+When Archbishop of Canterbury William Warham died, Anne's influence led Henry to appoint Thomas Cranmer, a trustworthy supporter of the annulment, to the vacant position.
 This was approved by the Pope, unaware of the King's nascent plans for the Church.